strimzi/strimzi-kafka-oauth/README.md

 If `oauth.username.claim` is specified the value of that claim is used instead, but if not set, the automatic fallback claim is the `sub` claim.

+You can specify a prefix that is automatically prepended to the user id.
+This allows for the consistent mapping of user ids into the same name space and may be needed to prevent name collisions.
+One use case is to assign a different prefix for each server when using different authorization servers for different listeners:
+- `oauth.username.prefix` (e.g.: "internal_" - there is no prefix set by default)

 You can specify the secondary claim to fall back to, which allows you to map multiple account types into the same principal namespace:
 - `oauth.fallback.username.claim` (e.g.: "client_id", for nested attributes use `[topAttrKey].[subAttrKey]`.
 Claim names can also be single quoted: `['topAttrKey'].['subAttrKey']`)
 - `oauth.fallback.username.prefix` (e.g.: "client-account-")